ElementsProject/lightning-charge/README.md

 $ LN_PATH=~/.lightning DB_PATH=charge.db API_TOKEN=mySecretToken PORT=9112 charged
 ```

+Listens for connections on `127.0.0.1` by default.
+Set `-i 0.0.0.0` to bind on all available interfaces.

 See `$ charged --help` for the full list of available options.

 ### Deploy with Docker